 Contents:

 This page defines the core profiles and concepts that would be expected to be present in most genomic reports, regardless of type, and how those profiles relate to each other.
-Concepts covered include the genomics report itself and the high-level categories of observations and other elements that make up the report, such as patient, specimen, variants, haplotypes, genotypes, etc.
+Concepts covered include the genomic report itself and the high-level categories of observations and other elements that make up the report, such as patient, specimen, variants, haplotypes, genotypes, etc. See the profile pages for more detailed information and guidance.

 This table describes the categories of data contained in this implementation guide.